nrlangtry/ExploreDependencyContext/README.md

 # ExploreDependencyContext
 .NET Core Console App printing-out various details of the Microsoft.Extensions.DependencyModel's DependencyContext.

 Our company was using a 3rd-party framework that registered classes for dependency injection using the DependencyContext.Default.CompileLibraries.
-I found that no classes were registered after publishing to windows because the CompileLibraries property was null.
-I created this project to look into the DependencyContext and what options we had to fix the issue.
+I found that no classes were registered after publishing to windows because the CompileLibraries property was empty.
+I created this project to reproduce the specific issue & to look into the DependencyContext and what options we had to fix the issue.

 To reproduce:
 1. Publish to a folder with a target runtime of "win-x64".